harris-ahmad/Everything-OOP/ch1-introduction.md

 How exciting would it be if you could create your own data types?
 Well, you can!
 This is where classes come in.
 A class is a user-defined data type that can be used to create objects.
 A class is a **blueprint** for an object.
 It defines what *properties* and *methods* an object of that class will have.
 For example, if we want to create a class `Person`, we can define the properties of a person like `name`, `age`, `gender` etc. and the methods like `walk()`, `talk()`, `eat()` etc. that a person can perform.
 Once we have defined the class, we can **create objects** of that class.
 For example, we can create an object `person1` of the class `Person` and assign values to its properties like `person1.name = "John"`, `person1.age = 25` etc. and call its methods like `person1.walk()`, `person1.talk()` etc.

 In simpler terms, classes are used to create user-defined data types.
 You'll be amazed to know that these configured data types in C++ (`int`, `float`, etc) are classes themselves.
 They are just pre-defined classes that come with the C++ compiler.
 You can create your own classes and use them to create objects.

+The cool thing is that our class can contain multiple variables, pointers, dynamic memory allocation, functions, etc. We'll be covering all of these in the upcoming sections.

+Let's start off with a simple example of a **person** class and create objects of that class.

+We can see that the attributes of the person class would be:

+**Data Menbers:**
+- name
+- age
+- gender
+- height

+**Member Functions:**
+- walk()
+- talk()
+- eat()

+Woah!
+A whole lot of challenging terms.
+Let's break them down one by one.

+## Important Terminology

+**Data Members:** These are the variables that are used to store the data of the object.
+In our case, the data members would be `name`, `age`, `gender` and `height`.
+These are the properties of a person.
+We can also call them **attributes** of a person.